jfrog/frogbot/docs/install-github.md

 - In the Jenkinsfile, set the values of all the mandatory variables.

-- In the Jenkinsfile, modify the code inside the `Download Frogbot`, `Scan Pull Requests` and `Scan and Fix Repos` according to the Jenkins agent operating system.
+- In the Jenkinsfile, modify the code inside the `Download Frogbot`, `Scan Pull Requests`, and `Scan and Fix Repos` according to the Jenkins agent operating system.

 - Create a job in Jenkins pointing to the Jenkinsfile in your **Frogbot Management Repository**.